OthelloPlusPlus/Inception/README.md

 ENTRYPOINT ["node", "app.js"]              # Configures the container to run as an executable CMD ["--config", "config.json"]            # Specifies the default command to run when the container starts
 ```

+# dockerMonitor.sh
+A simple shell script that in real time keeps track of the docker images, containers, volumes and networks.
+It updates whenever there is a [docker event](dockerMonitor.sh#L89) or every 10 seconds.

 # Sub-README Files
 - [docker-compose](srcs/)